In this article I'm going to show you how to take magic pictures during blue hour.

-I'm not going to go into too much detail because this would give a topic to write a complete guide about it, but I would like to give you a couple of hints on the color theory.
+I'm not going to go into too much detail because I could write a complete guide about this topic, but I would like to give you a couple of hints on the color theory.

 These are the types of color that exist:

 - Primary colors.
 They're colors that you can't create by combining them with others.
 The pure colors are yellow, red and blue.